For nursing homes, symptoms aren’t enough to tell who’s sick

 It concluded that as soon as there’s a confirmed case, all health care workers should don masks and other protective garments, and residents should be isolated as much as possible.

+“The rapid and widespread transmission of COVID-19 that happened at Life Care Center was not a unique event.
+All facilities should be aware,” said Dr. Jeff Duchin, public health officer for Seattle and King County and a co-author of the report.
+“That’s why preventive measures, such as limiting visitors and excluding symptomatic staff, are so important.”

 The report did not identify the nursing home.
-But if found that of 23 residents who tested positive, only 10 had symptoms on the day they were tested.
+But it found that of 23 residents who tested positive, only 10 had symptoms on the day they were tested.

 The report was by state and local investigators, and scientists at the Centers for Disease Control and Prevention in Atlanta.
 It was published online by a CDC publication, Morbidity and Mortality Weekly Report.